-The majority of the technical work of data governance is around collecting, cleaning and maintaining various data sets.
-This is a many-part activity and broken out here in subtypes.
+The majority of the technical work of data governance is around collecting, cleaning, and maintaining various data sets.
+This is a many-part activity that’s broken out here in subtypes.

 Data Piping (ETL) and Warehousing

-For most companies the team collecting the data was the one reporting on the data.
-The people on the team knew all the ins and outs of the data.
-They could, for the most part, always remember where the data they needed was and what tricky conditionals they’d have to put in each query to remember for example not to count deleted or expired accounts.
+For most companies the team collecting the data is also the team reporting on the data.
+The people on the team know all the ins and outs of the data.
+They can, for the most part, remember where the data they needed was and what tricky conditionals they’d have to put in each query (for example, not to count deleted or expired accounts).

-But when organizations grow and the need to have access grows, the people exploring aren’t always the ones that put the data there.
-So, you have to clean up that data, and keep that non technical data explorer in mind.
+But when organizations grow and their need to have access grows as well, the people exploring aren’t always the ones that put the data there.
+So, you have to clean up that data with the non-technical data explorer in mind.